jiahan8/GameOfLife/README.md

 usleep was use to display the map automatically

-the 2d array has to be asigned false before is the display
+(in C) the 2d array has to be asigned false before is the display